 Hall’s journey into GIS began by accident.
 Her father worked as an electrician and a plumber, and she learned to read blueprints and help him install wiring or plumbing.
+Search for the best plumber near me to assist you.
 Through the years, Hall looked for opportunities to use her interests and skills in drafting, geography, and history.

 “In 2008, I enrolled at MTSU in the Public History program as a master’s degree student,” Hall said.
 “I started doing some training on battlefield GIS.
 I have a fascination with 20th century warfare, and later I did a study abroad in 2009 with MTSU to the islands of Peleliu and Palau.”

 A member of Hall’s grandmother’s family fought in World War II with the First Marine Division at the Battle of Palau and was buried near Pearl Harbor.
 Hall traced his deployments through the war.

 “Palau is tiny — only two and a half miles long and about a mile and a half across,” Hall noted.
 “It’s largely an undisturbed World War II battlefield and still has unexploded ordnance.
 When I was there, I jumped over a root of a banyan tree, and landed on something metal.
 I figured my legs were about to be blown off.
 But what I had landed on were smoke grenades underneath the leaf litter.”